 With 50% of baby boomer women affected by varying degrees of pelvic organ prolapse (POP) and ultrasound studies showing unexpectedly high rates of mild to moderate prolapse in young and/or asymptomatic women, it’s important to address what can be done to change POP outcomes for younger as well as baby boomer women.
-Studies show prolapse is directly affected by race (increased prevalence in Caucasian women), mothers age at first baby, and quality of collagen, pelvic surgery, retroverted uterus, lifestyle habits, pregnancy and birth trauma.
+Studies show prolapse is directly affected by race (increased prevalence in Caucasian women), mothers age at first baby, quality of collagen, prior pelvic surgery, retroverted uterus, lifestyle habits, pregnancy and birth trauma.

 - Posture – slumping in sitting, standing or walking has been shown to shut down the action of pelvic floor and core supporting muscles.
 Lengthening the spine (up through the crown of the head) and maintaining a ‘Tall’ posture switches on the automatic activity of pelvic floor and core muscles.

 - Easy elimination – keeping the stools soft prevents bowel straining, which damages pelvic floor supports and sets the scene for POP.

 - Treat allergies or chest infections early to avoid prolonged coughing or sneezing causing repeated downward pressure on pelvic organs.

 - Engage in a suitable level of exercise for your pelvic floor muscle control.
 Pelvic floor friendly exercise programs build core stability without over whelming pelvic floor control.

 - Control your waist measurement – excessive abdominal weight holds two different risks.
 Firstly, excess abdominal weight creates more intra- abdominal pressure, forcing pelvic floor muscles to work harder to provide support.
 Secondly, a diet high in calories and saturated fat creates an acidic bodily environment, which is associated with higher rates of incontinence.